-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-57 HO-31 Participate in relocation assistance to lowensure a stable transition for lower-income households whose housing may be displaced by condemnation or city-initiated code enforcement facing displacement.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-59 HO-31 Participate in relocation assistance to lowensure a stable transition for lower income households whose housing may be displaced by condemnation or city-initiated code enforcement facing displacement.
 Note: Broadened to include all displacement, not just displacement caused by city-initiated actions (that is covered in HO-2).
-CPP-H-20.
+CPP-H-21.
 Preserve existing affordable housing units, where appropriate, including acquisition and rehabilitation of housing for long-term affordability.
-Promote equitable development and adopt anti-displacement strategies, including dedicated funds for land acquisition and affordable housing production and preservation.
-Mitigate displacement that may result from planning, public and private investments, and market pressure.
-Implement anti-displacement measures prior to or concurrent with development capacity increases and capital investments.
-HO-58 HO-22 Work cooperatively with King County, A Regional Coalition for Housing (ARCH), and other Eastside other regional and statewide organizations, and other jurisdictions to assess the need for, and to create, affordable housing.
+Adopt policies and strategies that promote equitable development and mitigate displacement risk.
+Mitigate displacement that may result from planning efforts, large-scale private investments, and market pressure.
+Implement anti-displacement measures prior to or concurrent with development capacity increases and public capital investments.
+HO-60 HO-22 Work cooperatively with King County, A Regional Coalition for Housing (ARCH), and other Eastsideother regional and statewide organizations, and other jurisdictions to assess the need for, and to create, affordable housing.
 CPP-H-14.
-Prioritize the use of local and regional resources (e.g. funding, surplus property) for income-restricted housing, particularly for extremely low-income households, special needs populations, and others with disproportionately greater housing needs.
-Consider projects that promote access to opportunity, antidisplacement, and wealth building for Black, Indigenous, and People of Color communities to support implementation of policy H-10.
+Prioritize the use of local and regional resources (e.g., funding, surplus property) for income-restricted housing, particularly for extremely low-income households, populations with special needs, and others with disproportionately greater housing needs.
+Consider projects that promote access to opportunity, antidisplacement, and wealth building for Black, Indigenous, and People of Color communities to support implementation of policy H-9.